Workers’ Compensation Insurance

 If you’re a sole proprietor or independent contractor without any employees, you usually aren’t required by law to get workers’ comp.

-However, the construction industry is often regulated differently and you might be required to have coverage before you take any jobs.
+However, the construction industry is often regulated differently, and you might be required to have coverage before you take any jobs.

-Regardless if it’s required by law, it can be a good idea to have an active workman's comp policy.
+Regardless if it’s required by law, it can be a good idea to have an active workers’ comp policy.
 If you get sick or injured on the job, workers’ comp would help cover medical bills and some of your lost wages.

 If you’re a sole proprietor or independent contractor with employees, you’ll probably need to get workers’ compensation for them unless you work in Texas.